 For an LTI system, causality has a simple test:

-The proof is essentially the definition.
+The proof is just the definition.
 If for , then in the convolution , the factor is zero whenever , i.e. .
-So the integral effectively runs only over , meaning depends only on values of at times .
+So the integral runs only over , meaning depends only on values of at times .
 Conversely, if is nonzero for some , you can construct an input (an impulse at zero, say) that produces output before the input arrives.

 Practical consequence

-Any impulse response written with a factor in front — and not with — corresponds to a causal system.
+Any impulse response written with a factor in front, and not with , corresponds to a causal system.
 So is causal; is not.
 The unit step “switches on” the impulse response at , ensuring it’s zero before that.

 Causality and the s-plane